pocketworks/git2pdf/README.md

 ## Features

 * Generates a PDF of GitHub issues, so you can print them out and stick em' on your kanban board or scrum board or whatever.
+* Include multiple repositories
+*

 # What's our workflow?

-* We have a physical card wall and get bored of duplicating your effort writing on index cards or post its
+* We have a physical kanban board
+* We get bored of duplicating your effort writing on index cards or post-it notes
 * We manage all our features, business analysis, requirements and bugs in Github issues
 * We tag our issues with a _class of service_ such as Bug, Feature, Task.
 * We use waffle.io for different swim lanes on Github, and mirror these on our physical card wall
 * Every Monday we print out our cards to `issues.pdf`
 * We open it in Mac Finder, hit Cmd-Shift-2 to bring up the thumbs.
 Then select and delete any cards we've already printed, or that we don't want on the wall right now
 * We chose print, A4, select 9 pages per sheet, and landscape
-* We print it, graph some scissors, and pin them on the wall
+* We print it, grab some scissors, chop up the pages, and pin the cards on the wall
-* Done
+* Bosh!

 ## Contributing to github_issue_printer